 To short is to sell an asset, such as an option or stock that you don’t own in order to collect a premium.
 The idea being that if you believe the price of the asset will decline, you can buy back (or “cover”) your short at a lower price later.
 Your potential profit would be the difference between the higher price you shorted at and the lower price you covered.Synonyms: Sell Options Short

-To short is to sell an asset, such as an option or stock that you don’t own in order to collect a premium.
-The idea being that if you believe the price of the asset will decline, you can buy back (or “cover”) your short at a lower price later.
+To sell an asset, such as an option or stock, that you don’t own in order to collect a premium.
+The idea is that if you believe the price of the asset will decline, you can borrow the stock from your broker at a certain price and buy back (cover) to close the position at a lower price later.
 Your potential profit would be the difference between the higher price you shorted at and the lower price you covered.Synonyms: Short, Sell Stock Short

-A Simple Moving Average (SMA) is a technical indicator that’s calculated by adding the closing price of a stock or other security over a specific period of time and dividing the total by the appropriate number of trading days.
-For example, a 20-day SMA is the average closing price over the previous 20 days.Synonyms: Sma, Moving Average
+A simple moving average (SMA) is a technical indicator that’s calculated by adding the closing price of a stock or other security over a specific period of time and dividing the total by the appropriate number of trading days.
+For example, a 20-day SMA is the average closing price over the previous 20 days.Synonyms: Sma, Moving Average, Simple Moving Averages

 The sizzle index is a measure of the current option volume vs. the past five trading days’ volume.
 It is a ratio of the current volume of all the options for a stock and the average daily volume for all the options over the past five days.
 It indicates whether a stock’s options are more or less active than they have been.
 If the Sizzle is greater than 1.00, the current option volume is greater than the average of the past five days.
 If the Sizzle index is less than 1.00, it is lower.Synonyms: The Sizzle Index